SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 pbt build --path /path/to/your/prophecy_project/
 ```

-- we also have the ability to filter pipelines which we want to build, this can be huge time saving if we have large number of pipelines,
+- PBT provides user the ability to filter pipelines to be build, this can be huge time saving if we have large number of pipelines,
 - Additionally, multiple pipelines can be passed comma(,) separated.
+To only build certain pipelines we can use:

 ```shell
 pbt build --pipelines customers_orders,join_agg_sort  --path /path/to/your/prophecy_project/